gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **has\_variant**: `boolean`

-- Whether or not the product has a variant
+- Whether or not the product has a variant.

 ***